According to Alexa, YouTube is the world’s third most popular website, with over 1 billion visitors a month.

-I’ve recently done some research into what you can do to get more out of Youtube as a publisher.
-Here are 15 (yes, 15) things you can do once you’ve uploaded your videos.
+I’ve recently done some research into what you can do to get more out of YouTube as a publisher.
+Here are 15 (yes, 15) things that you can do once you’ve uploaded your videos.

 1. Use properly-formatted channel art

-This is essentially the header image that people see when they visit your Youtube home page (which is known as your “channel” in Youtube).
+This is essentially the header image that people see when they visit your YouTube home page (which is known as your “channel”).